Section A. General Information and Statutes

-The division may not issue a commercial driver license to a person unless that person is a resident of New Mexico and has passed a knowledge and skills test for driving a commercial motor vehicle and for related endorsements and has satisfied any other requirements of the New Mexico Commercial Driver License Act (66-5-52 to 66-5-70 NMSA 1978).
+The division may not issue a commercial driver license to a person unless that person is a resident of New Mexico and has passed a knowledge and skills test for driving a commercial motor vehicle and for related endorsements and has satisfied any other requirements of the New Mexico Commercial Driver’s License Act (§§ 66-5-52 to 66-5-70).

 A commercial driver’s license may not be issued to a person while the person is subject to a disqualification from driving a commercial motor vehicle or while the person’s driver’s license is suspended, revoked or canceled in any state, nor may a commercial driver’s license be issued to a person who has a CDL issued by any other state unless the person first surrenders all such licenses to the division.

-MVD procedures require that, when a prior CDL is surrendered (whether in- or out-of-state and whether renewal or replacement), one hole is punched through the old license, and the hole-punched card is returned to the customer with his or her new license (PQU#60).
-If a driver is obtaining a CDL permit (i.e. new or for upgrade), do not invalidate his current license as this is needed in addition to the CDL permit.
+MVD procedures require that, when a prior CDL is surrendered (whether in- or out-of-state and whether renewal or replacement), VOID is punched through the old license, and the VOID-punched card is returned to the customer with their new license.
+If a driver is obtaining a CDL permit (for a new or upgraded CDL), do not invalidate his current base license, as the current license is needed in addition to the CDL permit.

 Section B: First-Time Commercial Learner’s Permit

 Requirements for a New Mexico Commercial Learner’s Permit (CLP) (§66-5-62)

 The applicant for a New Mexico Commercial Learner’s Permit (CLP) must have a valid New Mexico driver’s license.